Overview

 Canyon Village visit

 Explore the Canyon Village area of Yellowstone, home to the dramatic Grand Canyon of the Yellowstone.
-Students view the powerful Upper Falls and the 308-foot Lower Falls from Artist Point, taking in colorful canyon walls carved by the Yellowstone River.
+You’ll view the powerful Upper Falls and the 308-foot Lower Falls from Artist Point, taking in colorful canyon walls carved by the Yellowstone River.

 Dinner